 Furthermore, by imaging the virion assembly with in situ cryo-ET it was possible to study the process in near-native conditions and localize individual S trimers and viral ribonucleoprotein complexes (vRNPs).
 The data collected indicate that the S trimers are remarkably motile and flexible, and can have angles of up to 41° with regard to the membrane.
 The vRNPs were also found to be associated with the membrane of virions and possibly enable efficient packaging of the relatively large genome of SARS-CoV-2.

 Importance of cryo-ET in virology

-As described in this blog post and our previous blog post, cryo-ET is a perfect tool to image and study the architecture and environment of molecular complexes in a near-native state.
-In virology these detailed images can aid researchers in their search for medicine targets or vaccines for viruses like COVID19.
+As described in this blog post, cryo-ET is a perfect tool to image and study the architecture and environment of molecular complexes in a near-native state.
+In virology, these detailed images can aid researchers in their search for medicine targets or vaccines for viruses like COVID-19.

-Check out this blog post, introducing METEOR, one of our cryo solutions microscopes, to get more information on the system and how it can boost your workflow!
+Check out METEOR, one of our cryo solutions microscopes, to get more information on the system and how it can boost your workflow!

 Wolff, G., Limpens, R. W. A. L., Zevenhoven-Dobbe, J. C., Laugks, U., Zheng, S., de Jong, A. W. M., Koning, R. I., Agard, D. A., Grünewald, K., Koster, A. J., Snijder, E. J., & Bárcena, M. (2020).
 A molecular pore spans the double membrane of the coronavirus replication organelle.
 Science, 369(6509), 1395–1398. https://doi.org/10.1126/science.abd3629